marcua/tweeql/README.md

 ===================
 Working from the TweeQL command-line is a good way to get started, but you might want to issue TweeQL queries programmatically.

-Here's a simple code sample to get started from, also available at [tweeql-programmatic.py](http://github.com/marcua/tweeql/blob/master/examples/tweeql-programmatic.py):
+Here's a code sample to start with, also available at [tweeql-programmatic.py](http://github.com/marcua/tweeql/blob/master/examples/tweeql-programmatic.py):

     from tweeql.exceptions import TweeQLException
     from tweeql.query_runner import QueryRunner